DustNet: A Wireless Network of Ultrasonic Neural Implants: Communication Protocol

 Multi-level ASK modulation can be easily implemented using a resistive digital-to-analog converter (R-DAC) as the termination impedance.
-However, linearly spaced R-DAC resistances would result in nonlinear spacing of the received backscatter amplitude and increase the BER due to carrier and electronic noise, as shown in Fig. \ref{fig_mASK}(a).
+However, linearly spaced R-DAC resistances would result in nonlinear spacing of the received backscatter amplitude; this compresses the ASK constellation and reduces $d_{min}$, thus increasing the BER due to carrier and electronic noise, as shown in Fig. \ref{fig_mASK}(a).
 Furthermore, if nonlinearly spaced resistances were used to generate linear echo levels, variations in R-DAC levels would be amplified by the nonlinear relationship between Γ and $Z_E$.
-To create linearly spaced backscatter levels that minimize the system BER, we can instead modulate the voltage across the piezo terminals.
+To minimize the system BER, linearly spaced echo levels are required.
+Analytical optimization demonstrates that even an ideal passive network compresses $d_{min}$ by $1.85\times$ compared to linear ASK level spacing across the same restricted dynamic range; this distortion corresponds to an SNR penalty of 5.3dB.
+To create linearly spaced backscatter levels, we can instead modulate the voltage across the piezo terminals.
 Rewriting Equations (\ref{firsthalf}) and (\ref{secondhalf}) demonstrates that Γ is linear in the piezo voltage $V_{PZ}$ (Equations (\ref{eq3}-\ref{eq4})).
 Because the piezo impedance is purely resistive at resonance, Γ is linearly related to the current across the piezo terminals.
 Therefore, linearly spaced backscatter levels can be easily realized using a current DAC (I-DAC), as shown in Fig. \ref{fig_mASK}(b).
-Because the effective resistance of the piezo is higher at parallel resonance, the carrier frequency of the transmitted ultrasound frequency is chosen to match $f_p$ of the implant piezo to achieve larger modulation of Γ. In this scheme, the number of ASK levels is limited by the carrier, I-DAC, and channel noise.
+The I-DAC can easily be made programmable to account for variations in piezo impedance.
+Because the effective resistance of the piezo is higher at parallel resonance, the carrier frequency $f_c$ of the transmitted ultrasound is chosen to match $f_p$ of the implant piezo to achieve larger modulation of Γ. If $f_c$ does not match $f_p$, the impedance of the piezo will no longer be purely resistive; the added reactance will cause the piezo voltage - and therefore Γ - to settle more slowly, which may cause inter-symbol interference if the symbol width is too short.
+The symbol width is therefore configurable to maintain a low BER in the presence of piezo $f_p$ variation.
+In this scheme, the number of ASK levels is limited by the carrier, I-DAC, and channel noise.